tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-See test VALIDATION_DAY_INRANGE (8d787cb5-73e2-4c39-9cd1-67c7361dc02e).
-This test only asks if dwc:endDayOfYear is a valid value for the relevant year, not if it is consistent with the end day of the range specified in dwc:eventDate.
+See Test VALIDATION_DAY_INRANGE (8d787cb5-73e2-4c39-9cd1-67c7361dc02e).
+This Test only asks if dwc:endDayOfYear is a valid value for the relevant year, not if it is consistent with the end day of the range specified in dwc:eventDate.
 In a non-leap year, the valid range is 1-365 inclusive, in a leap year 366 is also valid.
-This test should be run after the series of tests that assure that dwc:eventDate is populated, if possible (i.e., AMENDMENT_EVENTDATE_FROM_VERBATIM (6d0a0c10-5e4a-4759-b448-88932f399812), AMENDMENT_EVENTDATE_STANDARDIZED (718dfc3c-cb52-4fca-b8e2-0e722f375da7), and AMENDMENT_EVENT_DATE_FROM_YEARMONTHDAY (3892f432-ddd0-4a0a-b713-f2e2ecbd879d)).
+This Test should be run after the series of Tests that assure that dwc:eventDate is populated, if possible (i.e., AMENDMENT_EVENTDATE_FROM_VERBATIM (6d0a0c10-5e4a-4759-b448-88932f399812), AMENDMENT_EVENTDATE_STANDARDIZED (718dfc3c-cb52-4fca-b8e2-0e722f375da7), and AMENDMENT_EVENT_DATE_FROM_YEARMONTHDAY (3892f432-ddd0-4a0a-b713-f2e2ecbd879d)).

 [🠱](#indexes-to-the-tests)
 ********************